graphql-aspnet/graphql-aspnet.github.io/docs/advanced/directives.md

 ## Execution Directives

+(_**a.k.a.
+Operation Directives**_)

-Execution Directives are applied to query documents and executed on the single request in which they are encountered.
+Execution Directives are applied to query documents and executed only on single request in which they are encountered.

 ### Example: @include